duluca/minimal-mean/README.md

 ## Development
 - For development purposes run each service individually
   - Angular Web App: `cd web-app` then `npm start` -- which utilizes `ng serve` and will give you livereload.
+To debug use Augury
-  - Server: `cd server` then `npm start` or use the debugger within VS Code
+  - Server: `cd server` then `npm start` or use the debugger within VS Code (debug configuration is already included)
   - Database: `npm start:database` from the root

 ## Architecture